 Leave No Trace principles are important any time you’re away from civilization.
 From packing out garbage to minimizing the impacts of human waste, make sure you know the best practices before heading into the backcountry.
 By respecting the areas where we recreate, we will continue to keep access for years to come.
 We are lucky here in the Gunnison Valley in that there are a number of private landowners that allow access through their property.
 If we don’t take care of these areas, this could change.

 Winter Safety: Be Prepared

 Make sure that you have the proper gear to get further into the backcountry.
 Bring plenty of water and food.
 You may end up spending more time out there than you anticipated.
-Wear layers, you want to be able to shed and add layers as you travel.
+Wear layers so you can shed and add them as you travel.
 When you are heading uphill and working hard, you want to shed layers so that you don’t sweat.
 When you get ready for the downhills, you may want to add layers as you may get colder during the descent.
 Let someone know your plan before you go out.
 This way if you don’t come back, they know where to send help.
 It is always smart to travel with a buddy.